qqilihq/dotfiles/readme.md

 # Installation

-Run the following script to symlink the files in this repository at the proper locations:
+Install [Homebrew](https://brew.sh).
+Then, run the `install-software.sh` script to install most of the software I use (except e.g. Affinity, …).
+Then, run `install.sh` to copy the dotfiles in place.

 ```
+$ ./install-software.sh
 $ ./install.sh
 ```